polyfy/polylith/readme.md

 in the old Leiningen version of the tool, for example the empty `workspace interfaces` and the use of `symbolic links` (that have both been removed).
 In some of the videos, we still call things `system` instead of `service`.
-Now both the development project and services are called `projects`.
+Now both the development project and systems/services are called `projects`.

 The biggest difference is that the new tool is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) instead of [Leiningen](https://leiningen.org/)